Monday, August 7, 2023

 Towards Mary Kathleen

-Arriving in Winton, we refuelled, replenished our water, and then stopped at the bakery for lunch before continuing for another sixty-five kilometres to camp behind a mesa-type structure for the evening in the Ayrshire Hills.
-It was nice to see the hills after the whole day was spent driving through a never-ending landscape of featureless grasslands.
-I spent that afternoon cutting gidgee to use in our campfires and loaded that on the front of the van.
+It was nice to see the hills after spending the whole day driving through a seemingly endless landscape of featureless grasslands.
+I spent that afternoon cutting gidgee to use in our campfires and loaded it onto the front of the van.

-The grasslands continued with occasional trees lining the dry creek beds for another one hundred and sixty kilometres until we passed through McKinlay.
-Gum trees and low shrubs started appearing, and the closer we came to Cloncurry, the larger the hills became, which was a pleasant surprise.
-It was just sixty-five kilometres to our next campsite at Mary Kathleen uranium town site.
+The grasslands extended for another 160 kilometres, dotted with occasional trees along the dry creek beds, until we passed through McKinlay.
+Gum trees and low shrubs began to appear, and as we drew closer to Cloncurry, the hills grew larger, which was a pleasant surprise.

 No comments: